Advocate Marketing: How Does Advocate Marketing Work

 Because advocates are already fans of your brand, their endorsements come across as more authentic—and therefore more trustworthy—than those of paid influencers.

 There are several benefits of using advocate marketing to promote your business.
 First and foremost, advocating marketing is one of the most cost-effective ways to market your business.
 Many companies find that they can save money by shifting their budget from traditional advertising to advocate marketing.

 Another benefit of advocate marketing is that it helps you reach new customers.
-When customers refer new customers, they essentially act as mini-salespeople for your business.
+When customers refer new customers, they act as mini-salespeople for your business.
 This enables you to acquire new customers but also helps you retain existing customers since they feel like they’re helping to grow the industry they love.

 Lastly, advocate marketing can help build trust between you and your target audience.
 When potential customers see their friends and family are happy with your product or service, they’re more likely to trust you.
 And when people trust your brand, they’re much more likely to do business with you.